World-class research. Ultimate impact.

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), SAO/NASA ADS, Science Citation Index Expanded, Inspire, CLOCKSS

-Space Physics welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+Space Physics welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Space Physics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.